 The Future Of Education: Schools of Tomorrow

-Think about schools and there are two images that appear in my mind.
+Think about schools and there are two images that appear in our mind.

 One is of the traditional school of ancient times, where kids were taught in open spaces with all the naturally available resources.
 The focus of the school was knowledge of Vedas, philosophy and morality.
 The teacher was supremely respected and had one-on-one connection with the students.

-The other image that appears in my mind is that of the modern-day school with all the state-of-the-art facilities that aims at advancing knowledge through means of technology.
+The other image that appears in mind is that of the modern-day school with all the state-of-the-art facilities that aim at advancing knowledge through means of technology.
 Digitalization forms the major aspect of the school and focus is on subjects like literature, art, science, etc.

 Both the images are quite different from each other and are based on different precepts of education.
 Now when I envisage an image of the perfect school of tomorrow for my kids- I imagine a school that imbibes the best of both the worlds- ancient and modern.

-The idea of schools has changed drastically over a period.
+The idea of schools has changed drastically over the years.
 From chalkboards to smart boards, from slates to notepads, from open air classrooms to the curtained air-conditioned ones- there has been a huge evolution in the concept of schools.
 Along with the infrastructural changes, the concept of teacher-child relationship, the medium to pass knowledge, the use of language, etc all have changed.

 Infrastructure and Environment